nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 [4] --- exit to links menu
 ````

+**Note!**
+> The application checks for duplicate links, so any duplicates that you add will be automatically removed!

 #### 3.4.3 Remove External Link

 Removes an external link from the external links list.